'Pretty In Pink' Meets 'The Truth About Forever' In This New YA Novel — Start Reading Now

 The Shackeltons' long driveway is lined with cars from the basketball boys, and I duck behind each of them as I make my way toward the road.
 The rain has picked up, and my blouse clings to me like plastic wrap.
 My soaked skirt winds wetly against my knees; my waterlogged sneakers squinch.

-There is no way I'm going to be able to explain this to Marni.
+There is no way I'm going to be able to explain this to Mami.

 At the end of the driveway, I turn left... and am blinded by headlights from a car parked a few feet from the Shackeltons' mailbox.
 I almost fall backwards.